 Start your morning at Al Bustan Restaurant with a sumptuous breakfast while gazing out onto our tropical garden.
-Then you can test your putting skills by playing a round on our own nine-hole golf course.
+Then, test your putting skills with a round on our own 9-hole golf course.
 For greenery of a different kind, take the 10-minute drive to Al Salam Park, where you can stroll among lawns and palm trees surrounding a beautiful man-made lake.
 From there, head to nearby Al Musmak Fortress, a mud brick citadel dating from 1865 that is now a fascinating historical museum.

-Head to the Olaya District, Riyadh's commercial heart and try some authentic local dishes at Najd Village.
-If you're feeling adventurous, try the traditional Saudi way of dining, which involves squatting on the carpeted floor.
+Head to the Olaya District, Riyadh's commercial hub and try some authentic local dishes at Najd Village.
+If you are feeling adventurous, try the traditional Saudi way of dining, which involves squatting on the carpeted floor.
 After eating, you can shop for designer goods in the district's luxury boutiques or go for a camel ride in nearby Al Thumama Park.
-Then visit King Abdul Aziz Historical Centre, where you'll find the National Museum of Antiquities and Al Murabba Palace, built in 1934.
+Then visit King Abdul Aziz Historical Center and the National Museum of Antiquities and Al Murabba Palace, built in 1934.

-If you want to sample local life, head to a café and order an Arabic coffee with a shisha, the iconic water pipe also known locally as a "hubbly bubbly."
+If you want to sample local life, head to a local café and order an Arabic coffee with a shisha, the iconic water pipe also known as the "hubbly bubbly."
 Then browse for Arabian arts and crafts, such as finely worked silverware and hand-woven carpets at the Souk Al-Zal, the oldest market in Riyadh.
-Back at the hotel you can refresh yourself with a dip in our indoor or outdoor pool, before finishing the day with mouthwatering fusion cuisine at Mondo restaurant.
+Back at the hotel you can refresh yourself with a dip in our indoor or outdoor pools, before finishing the day with mouthwatering international cuisine at Al Bustan restaurant.

 Al Masmak Fortress